Skip to content

 import matplotlib.pyplot as plt

-Pybinding also provides additional functionalities based on this real-space information.
-It can provide, for example, the reciprocal vectors and the Brillouin zone.
+Pybinding also provides additional functionalities based on the above real-space information.
+For example, it can prove the reciprocal vectors and the Brillouin zone.

 Defining the unit cell

-As a simple example, let us construct a square lattice with a single lattice site.
+As a simple example, let us construct a square lattice with a single orbital per unit cell.
 The following syntax can be used to define the primitive lattice vectors:

 1